GSS-Cogs/csvw-example/README.md

 ---
 - TODO: will need to explain the tweaks (measure type vs unit of measure) in here somewhere.
 ---

+### Info: Observation File Changes

+To make our data transformable we need to make a few basic formatting changes to the data on the observation file (we'll explain the rationale as we go), as follows:

+- SexColumn: we're switching Male, Female, <Blank> entries to M, F, T respectively (to match the common SDMX definition: http://purl.org/linked-data/sdmx/2009/code)

 ### Example 2.
 Codelists as external files